benaziziasmae/PyBer_Analysis/README.md

 ## Recommandations

-3 Recommandations that i can provide:
+3 Recommandations that I can provide:

 - Since drivers in rural cities are earning more than drivers in urban cities.
 This could discourage potential drivers from working with PyBer given the low average fare per driver.
-For that fact, I suggest Pyber to enforce the number of drivers in suburban and rural cities and encourage drivers by giving bonus points or incentive programs to work more in rural and suburban areas.
+For that fact, I suggest Pyber's CEO to enforce the number of drivers in suburban and rural cities and encourage drivers by giving bonus points or incentive programs to work more in rural and suburban areas.

--
+- Enhance the quality of the PyBer service, target another type of customer: seniors, tourists, students,... improve technology in a way to make easy the use of requesting driver using a smart phone through an app.

+- Pyber can also influence ride-share prices according to city type so as to attract more customers.